nus-cs2103-AY2021S2/ip/docs/README.md

 `[T][X] event project meeting (at: 10/02/2021 1030-1200)`
 `[T][X] birthday party (at: 15/02/2021 1000)`

+### 'deadline'
+Adds an deadline task into the tasklist.
+It can work with only the description, the same way as todo.

+Example of usage:

+`deadline submission /by 11/02/2021 1000`

+Expected outcome:

+`[D][X] submission (by: 11/02/2021 1000`

 ### 'delete'
 Delete the task corresponding to that number in the tasklist.